folksgl/challenger-rs/README.md

   - Learn the Rust Programming Language. (done!)

 ## Status
-Currently, the project is focused on implementing the uci commands required to be a uci-compliant chess engine.
-This includes writing the move generation functions, search capabilities, position evaluation, and making sure challenger can play fully legal chess.
+Currently the project is focused on implementing the uci commands required to be a uci-compliant chess engine.
+This includes writing the move generation functions, search capabilities, position evaluation, and ensuring challenger can play fully legal chess.

 ## How is challenger implemented (FAQ's)